-Read student Sarah Balistreri’s reflections for the Berkley Center for Religion, Peace, and World Affairs on her experience on our 2012 Worker Justice DC alternative break trip.
+Read Julia Hubbell’s reflections on her time leading our 2012 Worker Justice DC alternative break trip.

 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has. ” — Margaret Mead

 Between the picket lines and the posters, the committee meetings and the early morning coffee runs, this is the essential lesson of the Kalmanovitz Initiative.
 A small group of thoughtful, committed citizens on Georgetown campus are coming together to discover the method by which they can become agents of change.
 “Go forth and set the world on fire,” as St. Ignatius said.

 The Kalmanovitz Initiative sponsored an Alternative Spring Break for just such a group of Georgetown students.
 I had the good fortune to participate, and it was transformative.

 Sixteen other students and I spent the week engaging with the community of DC in order to better understand its history and its needs.
 For those unfamiliar with it, I suggest a trip to BloomBars—a Colombia Heights-based initiative to provide an open space for the neighborhood to meet, with free lessons in guitar, arts and crafts for kids, and a drum circle.
 It boasts purple walls and a boat in the ceiling (yes, in—don’t ask me how).